Tannababy/learning-scala-rockTheJVM/README.md

 - Apply() allows for objects to be called like a method
 - Scala doesn't have the "static" keyword and instead makes use of Singleton objects
 - Objects are their own class/type and the only instance of that type
-- Scala companions (class and object of same name in the same scope) can access each others private members
+- Scala companions (class and object of same name in the same scope) can access each other's private members
+- Access modifiers:
+- - private
+- - protected
+- - public (default)
+- overRIDING = unique implementation of super class fields/methods (inheritance, abstraction)
+- overLOADING = multiple method signatures with the same name and different parameter types (polymorphism)
+- Abstract class Vs Traits
+- - multiple traits may be inherited by the same class but classes can only be extended once
+- - All classes are extended from Any class
+- - AnyVal
--
+- - AnyRef
+- - Nothing can extend anything in Scala